Holiday Blues: 7 Powerful Neuroscience-Based Tips to Address Seasonal Sadness

 • Feelings of guilt, inadequacy, or overwhelm

-Although holiday sadness tend to subside once the season ends, proactively addressing them ensures a more fulfilling holiday experience.
+Although holiday sadness tends to subside once the season ends, proactively addressing these emotions ensures a more fulfilling holiday experience.

 1. Financial Pressures: The cost of gifts, travel, and festivities can cause stress, especially when budgets are tight.